Child Sexual Exploitation and the Hospitality Trade

 For licensed operators the tools on this page can be downloaded and used to inform staff training and build 'due diligence' records to help evidence that you are a responsible operator.

 The "Say Something If You See Something" Awareness Campaign

 The Sheffield Safeguarding Children Board, in partnership with the Sexual Exploitation Service and South Yorkshire Police, has been working closely with the National Working Group Network for Tackling Child Sexual Exploitation to raise awareness of child sexual exploitation in the hospitality trade.

 In June 2013 a local pilot of the national "Say Something If You See Something" campaign was implemented.
 This included the provision of training and 'due diligence' materials to people working in the hotel trade so that they can recognise and report signs of suspected activity.
 If you would like to know more about the national "Say Something If You See Something" campaign and how to develop a local campaign in your area, contact the National Working Group Network for Tackling Child Sexual Exploitation.

-For more information about Child Exploitation and the Licensed Trade contact:
+For more information about Licensed Trade or to report safeguarding concerns contact: